ziadoz/utf8-to-bytes/README.md

 ## Notes

-I used this project as chance to use modern web development practices:
+I used modern web development practices to build this project:

 - CSS Layers, Nesting, Grid, Flexbox, Has and Variables
 - JS Importmaps